Sigurd Wallin: Biography

 Sigurd Wallin grew up in Kungsholmen in Stockholm.
 In 1928, when Sigurd was about 12 years old the family moved to Östermalm in Stockholm.
 He graduated from Sigtunaskolan a Swedish boarding school located in Sigtuna, Sweden, in the spring of 1935.
-After that he practiced in the architect profession, among other places at the architect office of architect Albin Stark in Stockholm during the years 1937-1939.
+After that he practiced in the architect profession, among other places at the architect office of architect Albin Stark in Stockholm during the years 1937 to 1939.

 He was also interested in archaeology and he participated in the excavations in the vicinity of Alvastra, Alvastra Abbey and the settlement of Alvastra.
 Alvastra is a small village, next to Omberg, near Ödeshög in Östergötland in eastern Sweden.
 It is known for being the seat of the Cistercian Alvastra Abbey in the Middle Ages.
 In the 1530s the monastery was demolished and it was never rebuilt.
 The preparation was done by students in art history and in archaeology and also by workers under the led by Otto Frödin (1881-1953), or some other experienced archaeologist.
 The Alvastra monastery ruin is today well preserved and a popular place to visit.
 However Wallins interest in art, which he had received in his parents’ home, led him to begin to draw and to paint portraits.